 Step 3.1 Specify IAM Role

-In the IAM Role section of the Sources step of the wizard, you must specify an IAM role whose permissions will be used to access AWS services and resources, and to create cloud-native snapshots of EC2 instances.
+In the IAM role section of the Sources step of the wizard, you must specify an IAM role whose permissions will be used to access AWS services and resources, and to create cloud-native snapshots of EC2 instances.
 If you specify an IAM role created in another AWS account, the backup policy will process EC2 instances on which the specified IAM role has permissions in that AWS account.

-It is recommended that you check whether the selected IAM role has all the required permissions to perform backup.
-If the IAM role permissions are insufficient, the backup policy will fail.
-To run the IAM role permission check, click Check permissions.
-Veeam Backup for AWS will display the Permissions check window where you can view the progress and results of the performed check.
-If the IAM role permissions are insufficient, the check will complete with errors.
-You can view the list of permissions that must be granted to the IAM role in the Missing Permissions column.
+It is recommended that you check whether the selected IAM role has all the required permissions to perform the operation.
+If the IAM role permissions are insufficient, the backup policy will fail to complete successfully.
+To run the IAM role permission check, click Check Permissions.
+Veeam Backup for AWS will display the Permission check window where you can track the progress and view the results of the check.
+If the IAM role permissions are insufficient, the check will complete with errors, and the list of permissions that must be granted to the IAM role will be displayed in the Missing Permissions column.
 You can grant the missing permissions to the IAM role using the AWS Management Console or instruct Veeam Backup for AWS to do it.

 Veeam Backup for AWS does not store one-time access keys in the configuration database.